khushinegi01/Backend-Project/Readme.md

   9. Check if the user is created in the db using `findById` and remove the fields like `password` and `-refreshToken`.
   10. Error handling is done in the standardized  manner using utils class like `ApiError`.
   11. Send the response is user is created successfully through `ApiResponse`.

+* Login User:-
+    1. Get the credentials from the users.
+    2. Check if credentails is empty .
+    3. Check the password.
+    4. Check the credentials from mongo using User class.
+    5. Generate the tokens and save to db.
+    6. Error handling with ApiError and response through ApiResponse.